ucgmsim/OpenSees_script-generation/README.md

     node    {{node.id}} {{node.x}} {{node.y}}
 {% endfor %}
 ```
-This supposes that we will a list called `nodes` which contains a series of hashes of the form
+This supposes that we will provide a variable called `nodes` which is a list of hashes of the form
 `{'id':1,'x':-1000.0,'y':-1000.0}`.
 Note that `{{node.number}}` could be replaced by `{{node['number']}}`.

 ## The code